yannmazita/pixelcode/README.md

 - Backend: Printing using cups
 - Backend: Cleanup qr codes once they are printed, enhance the security of csv route
 - Backend: Enhance OpenAPI documentation
+- Frontend: Fix users refresh on user deletion in admin dashboard
-- Frontend: Finish Admin dashboard
+- Frontend: Implement employee management in admin dashboard
 - More efficient use of environment variables on the backend